Jón Kristinsson (chess player): Biography

-From the begin 1960s to the mid-1970s Jón Kristinsson was one of the leading Icelandic chess players.
+From the beginning of the 1960s to the mid-1970s, Jón Kristinsson was one of the leading Icelandic chess players.
 He twice won Icelandic Chess Championships: in 1971 and 1974.
 In 1967, in Halle Jón Kristinsson participated in World Chess Championship European Zonal Tournament where he shared in 10th–14th place.

 Jón Kristinsson played for Iceland in the Chess Olympiads: